-- 247. An unusual transaction or activity may be in a form that is inconsistent with the expected pattern of activity within a particular business relationship, or with the normal business activities for the type of product or service that is being delivered.
-This may indicate money laundering or terrorist financing activity where the transaction or activity has no apparent economic or visible lawful purpose. - 248.
-Monitoring of the activity of a business relationship must be carried out on the basis of a risk-based approach, with high risk relationships being subjected to an appropriate frequency of scrutiny, which must be greater than may be appropriate for low risk relationships. - 249.
-Transactions and activity to or from jurisdictions specified in the Business from Sensitive Sources Notices, issued by the Commission, must be subject to a greater level of caution and scrutiny. - 250.
-Scrutiny of transactions and activity must be undertaken throughout the course of the business relationship to ensure that the transactions and activity being conducted are consistent with the financial services business' knowledge of the customer, their business, source of funds and source of wealth. - 251.
-A financial services business when monitoring complex, unusual and large transactions or unusual patterns of transactions must examine the background and purpose of such transactions and record such findings in writing. - 252.
-The provision of sufficient and appropriate information and training for staff enables them to recognise potential money laundering and terrorist financing transactions and other activity.
-Staff screening and training are covered in Chapter 11. - 253.
+- 251. An unusual transaction or activity may be in a form that is inconsistent with the expected pattern of activity within a particular business relationship, or with the normal business activities for the type of product or service that is being delivered.
+This may indicate money laundering or terrorist financing activity where the transaction or activity has no apparent economic or visible lawful purpose. - 252.
+Monitoring of the activity of a business relationship must be carried out on the basis of a risk-based approach, with high risk relationships being subjected to an appropriate frequency of scrutiny, which must be greater than may be appropriate for low risk relationships. - 253.
+Transactions and activity to or from jurisdictions specified in the Business from Sensitive Sources Notices and Instructions issued by the Commission, must be subject to a greater level of caution and scrutiny. - 254.
+Scrutiny of transactions and activity must be undertaken throughout the course of the business relationship to ensure that the transactions and activity being conducted are consistent with the financial services business' knowledge of the customer, their business, source of funds and source of wealth. - 255.
+A financial services business must consider the possibility for legal persons and legal arrangements to be used as vehicles for money laundering and terrorist financing. - 256.
+A financial services business when monitoring complex, unusual and large transactions or unusual patterns of transactions must examine the background and purpose of such transactions and record such findings in writing.

+- 257. The provision of sufficient and appropriate information and training for staff enables them to recognise potential money laundering and terrorist financing transactions and other activity.
+Staff screening and training are covered in Chapter 11. - 258.
 Reporting of knowledge, suspicion or reasonable grounds for suspicion of money laundering and terrorist financing is addressed in Chapter 10.